 It is 2021, a new year.
 But there is one thing that is still the same: we are in a global pandemic.
 The coronavirus pandemic is far from being over, but there does appear to be hope on the horizon.
-Many companies have now released effective vaccines and populations around the world are beginning to get their first doses of them.
-However, it is likely that we will still have to adhere to strict public health guidelines for the time being.
-This includes social distancing, wearing masks, staying six feet apart in public, etc. Despite the abnormality of a pandemic, there are still normal things that we all need to do that can’t always be put on hold, such as job hunting or networking.
+Many companies have now released effective vaccines, and populations worldwide are beginning to get their first doses of them.
+However, we will likely have to adhere to strict public health guidelines for the time being.
+This includes social distancing, wearing masks, staying six feet apart in public, etc. Despite the abnormality of a pandemic, there are still everyday things that we all need to do that can’t always be put on hold, such as job hunting or networking.
 So how do we do these things safely?

 Use the Time you Have to Master a New Skill